ali5ter/workshop-air-monitor/README.md

 The client code for the BME680 sensor is [bme680.py](client/env_monitor/bme680.py).

-I wanted a way to compare against current weather conditions, so used the OpenWeather Service to fetch data for my location.
-This does require an OpenWeather API access key which [you can recieve for free](https://openweathermap.org).
-The free account linits you to 60 calls/minute but that more than enough.
+I wanted a way to compare against current weather conditions, so used [the OpenWeather service](https://openweathermap.org) to fetch data for my location.
+You can get an API key for free and while you're limited to 60 calls/minute, that's more than enough.
 The path of where you stored your key and the OpenWeather location name is configured in the [.env](client/.env).

+The client code for communicating with the OpenWeather service is [openweather.py](client/env_monitor/openweather.py).

 ### Motion